cool-RR/cute-wing-stuff/README.markdown

 script.
 But you probably want to bind these commands to some key combination;
 do that in `Edit` -> `Preferences` -> `Keyboard` -> `Custom Key Bindings`.

+Tip: Many of the commands have a suggested binding starting with the `Insert` key.
+In order for that to work, you need to bind `Insert` to nothing in Wing.
+(i.e. just leave the command text input box empty.)
+If you're one of the rare people who still like using the `Insert` key by itself, you can bind `Ctrl-Insert` to `toggle-overtype`.

 All the scripts are copyright Ram Rachum and released under the MIT open-source license.